 RECITALS

-Whereas, EPA has issued a unilateral administrative order (“Order”), dated [insert date], [insert docket number], to the Grantor under the authority vested in the President of the United States by Section 106(a) of the Comprehensive Environmental Response, Compensation, and Liability Act (“CERCLA”), 42 U.S.C. § 9606(a), requiring the Grantor, among other things, to provide assurance that funds will be available when needed for performance of the [insert activities required by the Order: e.g., removal action, remedial design/remedial action, remedial investigation/feasibility study, etc.] (the “Work”) at the Site (defined below);
+Whereas, EPA has issued a unilateral administrative order (“Order”), dated [insert date], [insert docket number], to the Grantor under the authority vested in the President of the United States by Section 106(a) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), 42 U.S.C. § 9606(a), requiring the Grantor, among other things, to provide assurance that funds will be available when needed for performance of the [insert activities required by the Order: e.g., removal action, remedial design/remedial action, remedial investigation/feasibility study, etc.] (the “Work”) at the Site (defined below);

 Whereas, the Grantor is establishing a trust to provide all or part of such financial assurance for Work at the Site;